 Hilarious.
 Honestly though, studies show that most children wean naturally and at their own pace, usually before they are school-aged.
 So don’t worry, Aunt Linda, Junior here won’t be coming home from football practice asking for the boob.

-6 magical ways that breastmilk changes to meet your baby’s needs It straight up doesn’t.
+It straight up doesn’t.
 Thanks, though.